Simple pixel art sprites for beginners

 Pixel art is easier than you think

 You don't need to be an artist to create pixel art.
-The constraints that make it look "retro" also make it approachable—limited colors, small canvases, and simple shapes.
+The constraints that make it look "retro" also make it approachable — limited colors, small canvases, simple shapes.

-This guide will take you from zero to your first game-ready sprite in about 10 minutes.
+• "I want to learn to draw pixel art" → Keep reading.
+This guide takes you from zero to your first hand-drawn sprite in about 10 minutes.

 Why pixel art is beginner-friendly